jeanpierrethach/CS231n/l3/lecture3_notes.md

 ### Histogram of Oriented Gradients (HOG)
 - Feature descriptor for the purpose of object detection
-    - The technique counts occurences of gradient orientation in localized portions of an image.
+    - The technique counts occurrences of gradient orientation in localized portions of an image.

 Take our image and divide it into 8x8 pixel regions.
 For each region, compute what is the dominant edge direction of each pixel, quantize those edge directions into several buckets and then within each of those regions, compute a histogram over these different edge orientations.